BAK2K3/CIRPG/TESTING.md

 **Outcome: Pass**

-**User Story:** 4e – As a Free/Paid User, I want to be presented with a choice of a new weapon after each win, so that I can customize my character.
+### User Story 4e: As a Free/Paid User, I want to be presented with a choice of a new weapon after each win, so that I can customize my character.

 **Acceptance Criteria:** Users must be presented with a new weapon after every successful battle, and they must be provided with the choice to take the new